m-aravind11/lichess-puzzle-slack-bot/README.md

 uvicorn app:app --reload
 ```

-Slack needs a public HTTPS URL to reach `/slack/interactions` and `/slack/leaderboard` -
+Slack needs a public HTTPS URL for `/slack/interactions` and
-use a tunnel (e.g. `ngrok http 8000`) during local development and update the Slack
+`/slack/leaderboard` - use ngrok locally and point the Slack app's Request
-app's Request URLs to match.
+URLs at it.